polifonia-project/ecosystem/content/_polifonia-project/meetups_corpus_collection/README.md

 ---
-id: meetups-corpus-collection
+component-id: meetups-corpus-collection
 name: MEETUPS Corpus collection
-brief-description: This is a tool to build to download the Wikipedia pages of people in the music scene in Europe
+description: This is a tool to build to download the Wikipedia pages of people in the music scene in Europe
 type: Software
 release-date: 20/07/2022
 release-number: v1.0